alicevision/Meshroom/README.md

 # Concepts

-- **Graph, Nodes and Attributes**
+- **Graph**: A collection of interconnected nodes that defines the sequence of operations to represent your complete data processing workflow.
-Nodes are the fundamental building blocks, each performing a specific task.
-A graph is a collection of interconnected nodes, defining the sequence of operations.
-The nodes are connected through edges that represent the flow of data between them.
-Each node has a set of attributes or parameters that control its behavior.
-Adjusting a parameter triggers the invalidation of all connected nodes.
+- **Nodes**: The fundamental building blocks, each performing a specific task.
+Nodes are connected through edges that represent the flow of data between them.
-- **Templates**
+- **Attributes**: Parameters that control how each node behaves.
+When an attribute is modified, it triggers the invalidation of all connected downstream nodes while preserving cached intermediate results.
-Each plugin provides a set of pipeline templates.
-You can customize them and save your own templates.
+- **Templates**: Ready-to-use pipeline configurations provided by plugins.
+You can customize existing templates or create and save your own.
-- **Local / Renderfarm**
-You can perform computations either locally or by using a render farm for distributed processing.
-As the computations proceed, you can monitor their progress and review the logs.
-It also keeps track of resource consumption to monitor the efficiency and identify the bottlenecks.
-You can use both local and renderfarm computation at the same time, as Meshroom keeps track of locked nodes while computing externally.
-- **Custom Plugins**
-You can create your custom plugin, in pure Python or through command lines to execute external software.
+- **Local / Renderfarm**: Choose between local processing or distributed computation on render farms.
+You can monitor progress, review logs, track resource consumption, and use both modes simultaneously as Meshroom manages node locking during external computation.
+- **Custom Plugins**: Extend Meshroom's capabilities by creating your own nodes in Python or by integrating external command-line tools.

 # User Interface